-- 6. For the purposes of these Rules each insurance licensee will fall under one of the following categories: - (a) Category 1 Commercial Life Insurers a long-term insurer with any element of unrelated party business;

-- (b) Category 2 Commercial Life Reinsurers a long-term reinsurer with any element of unrelated party business; - (c) Category 3 Commercial General Insurers a general insurer with an element of unrelated party business; - (d) Category 4 Commercial General Reinsurers a general reinsurer providing reinsurance to a commercial insurer, whether or not part of the same group, and with no direct business; - (e) Category 5 Captive (Re)insurers a life or general insurance or reinsurance entity created and owned, directly or indirectly, by one or more industrial, commercial or financial entities or associations, the purpose of which is to provide insurance or reinsurance cover for risks (other than commercial insurance risks) of the entity or entities to which it belongs, or for entities connected to those entities; and - (f) Category 6 Special Purpose Entities - - (i) Special Purpose Insurers as defined under the Insurance Business (Special Purpose Insurer) Rules 2016; or - (ii) entities that the Commission agrees in writing may fall into this category.
+- 6. For the purposes of these Rules each insurance licensee will fall under one of the following categories: - (a) Category 1 Commercial Life Insurers a long-term insurer with any element of unrelated party business; - (b) Category 2 Commercial Life Reinsurers a long-term reinsurer with any element of unrelated party business; - (c) Category 3 Commercial General Insurers a general insurer with an element of unrelated party business; - (d) Category 4 Commercial General Reinsurers a general reinsurer providing reinsurance to a commercial insurer, whether or not part of the same group, and with no direct business; - (e) Category 5 Captive (Re)insurers a life or general insurance or reinsurance entity created and owned, directly or indirectly, by one or more industrial, commercial or financial entities or associations, the purpose of which is to provide insurance or reinsurance cover for risks (other than commercial insurance risks) of the entity or entities to which it belongs, or for entities connected to those entities; and

-This category is primarily intended for insurers whose underwriting and counterparty credit risk are effectively eliminated - examples of these would include transformer cells, fully collateralised catastrophe cells, ILS cells and fully funded entities.
+(f) Category 6 - Special Purpose Entities - entities that the Commission agrees in writing may fall into this category.
+This is primarily intended for insurer's whose underwriting and counterparty credit risk are effectively eliminated - examples of these would include transformer cells, fully collateralised catastrophe cells, ILS cells and fully funded entities.